Excessive Sweating (Hyperhidrosis)

 In most cases, the cause isn’t known.
 It may be caused by thyroid problems, low blood sugar, nervous system disorders, medicines, or other problems.

-Treatment may include antiperspirant, medicine, injections, surgery, or treating another health condition.
+Treatment may include antiperspirant, medicine, injections, surgery, or treatments for another health condition.

 Skin maceration can lead to loss of skin, pain, and skin infection.
 You can help prevent this problem by treating your hyperhidrosis and keeping your skin dry as much as possible.